right-rudder/summit/src/content/blog/five-top-things-to-do-in-el-paso-tx.md

 Learn to fly a plane.

-Red Arrow Flight Academy offers two flight experience packages, which are designed to give guests a taste of pilotage.
+Summit Flight Academy offers two flight experience packages, which are designed to give guests a taste of pilotage.
 You’ll have the once-in-a-lifetime opportunity to hop in a Cessna 172 with a flight instructor to guide you along the controls.